Special Tribeca Loft Regulations(Last Updated On: December 19, 2019)

 - The gross floor area can be a maximum of 33 1/3 % of the floor area for the loft.

 - The building must have a Floor Area Ratio of 12 or less.

-In a Loft Building with 15 or more lofts at least at least 30% of the roof area must be for recreational use.
-For each additional Loft Apartment 100 square feet must be added up to 50%.
+In a Loft Building with 15 or more lofts, at least 30% of the roof area must be for recreational use.
+For each additional Loft Apartment, 100 square feet must be added up to 50%.

 Lofts can be Subdivided, Extended, or Enlarged if they comply with these regulations and all other applicable requirements.

 The name Tribeca is an abbreviation of Triangle Below Canal Street.

 As an architect, I study Building and Zoning Codes closely, but these are complicated and quite involved issues.
 In this article, we reviewed some of the basic concepts with regards to Tribeca Lofts.
 This post does not assume to cover every possible issue or condition, but provide a general overview of the topic.

 Thank you for reading our blog post on Tribeca Loft Apartment codes.

 I hope this was helpful.
 Please leave questions and comments below.
 If you would like to speak with an architect you can Contact Fontan Architecture directly.